softwarefactory-project/sf-docs/docs/index.rst

 Software Factory integrates services covering each step in the software production chain:

-* Version control and code hosting
+* Version control and code hosting,
-* Code review system
+* Code review system,
-* Pipelines manager
+* Pipeline manager,
-* Test instances management
+* Test instance managemer,
-* Task tracker
+* Task tracker,
-* Collaborative tools
+* Collaborative tools,
-* Repositories metrics
+* Repository metrics,
-* Log management
+* Log management, and
 * System metrics

 Software Factory offers a seamless user experience with:

 * Single Sign-On authentication, on every authenticated service,
-* A unified REST API,
+* Unified REST API,
-* A top menu to access all the services quickly, and
+* Top menu to access all the services quickly, and
-* A command line tool and a web interface.
+* Command line tool and a web interface.

-Software Factory simplifies the management operations:
+Software Factory simplifies system operations:

-* A single sfconfig command to deploy all the services,
+* A single sfconfig command to deploy all services,
-* Automatic backup, restore and recover,
+* Backup and recovery process,
 * Integrated instance monitoring, and
-* Upgrade.
+* Software upgrades.

 Table of contents
 =================